 Determining whether you have the right to file a lawsuit after a car accident can be difficult, which is why having help from a Kutztown car accident lawyer is crucial in any situation.
 An experienced personal injury attorney can help you understand and enforce your rights, whether that involves negotiations with insurance providers, a lawsuit in civil court, or both.

 Founding Partner Jon Ostroff has spent over 30 years standing up for those injured in car crashes.
 Along with Managing Partner Rich Godshall, he has recovered millions of dollars for his clients.
 In a previous case, Jon won $2.8 million for a woman and child injured in a snowy crash on a PA highway.
 He also recovered $1.95 million for an individual who suffered a serious shoulder injury near the Northeast extension in Lehigh Valley.
-Do not hesitate to speak with our legal team at Ostroff Injury Law about your rights to compensation after a severe accident.
+Do not hesitate to speak with our legal team at Ostroff Godshall Injury and Accident Lawyers about your rights to compensation after a severe accident.

 When Is Civil Litigation Possible After a Car Crash?

 Pennsylvania adheres to what is known as a “no-fault” car insurance system, which means that regardless of fault for an accident, you must first seek payment of medical bills from your own auto insurance company.

 If the economic damages you sustained in a car accident exceed policy limits under your insurance policy, then you can recover the excess medical bills from the at fault party.
 If you still require more compensation to address your losses, you may be able to file a lawsuit against the negligent driver.